 3. Take Notes and Familiarize Yourself

-It is very important that you understand the importance and functionality of each plugin.
-It is also important to take note of the theme and the widgets you’re using.
+It is very important that you understand the importance and functionality of each WordPress plugin used on the website.

 5. Update User Roles and Permissions

 If you are a developer working on a website, then you will need to work with your client to assign user roles and permissions to their team.

 Your goal should be to limit the administrator user role to people who actually need to perform admin tasks.
 These tasks include things like changing the theme, installing new plugins, or adding new users to the website.

 To change a user role, simply go to Users » All Users from your WordPress dashboard and edit a user profile.
 Next, scroll down to the ‘Role’ section and select the user role you wish to assign.